Chinelo Okparanta: Career

 Chinelo Okparanta has been credited for being a champion for marginalized and underprivileged voices throughout her career by the novelist, Helon Habila.

 Okparanta’s three books, “Happiness Like Water,” “Under the Udala Tree,” and her most recent, “Harry Sylvester Bird” have championed the stories of LGBTQ community and people of color through local insider perspective and interracial outsider perspectives.

 The most notable thing about Okparanta is that began writing about these demographics in the time when it was dangerous to do so especially from around Nigeria.
 Her courage in telling her story is a contrast from her gentle and retreating personality, hence in a profile on the Open Country Magazine by Paula Willie-Okafor, Okparanta was tagged, “The Gentle Defier.”

-Zimbabwean Novelist, NoViolet Bulawayo considers Okparanta, “…a formidable force.”
-In her words, “She [Okparanta] doesn’t tell easy stories, she tells necessary, even earth-shifting ones—the initial reception of Under the Udala Trees is a good case of the impact of her work.
-We know a writer is actually doing their job right when they make people lose their shit.
-They are also doing an even more important job when they make others possible.
-In choosing to tell humanizing stories that defied the literary trends and silence around African queer life, Chinelo became an important part of the reason why we are today in a position to celebrate the flourishing of writing that rightly holds African queerness to the sun.”